c0066c/EPST/README.md

 - cprta.py contains the approaches implemented in Python [1].
 - scriptSimulations.m is the modified simulation executable from [1].
 - dmp.m is almost the original one but the redundant output behavior is disable for readability.
 - givenTaskSetFunction.m contains the function for using our generated input.
-The given input from taskset-matlabs100u60.m / taskset-matlabs100u70.m  should be renamed as "INPUT.m" in teh same folder.
+The given input from taskset-matlabs100u60.m / taskset-matlabs100u70.m  should be renamed as "INPUT.m" in the same folder.

+# How to use?
+- python mp-frVsProb.py will derive the results into a folder named comparison.

 # Experimental setup in the paper:
 - timing.py contains the time measument routines.